zackw/www.owlfolio.org/content/htmletc/should-new-web-features-be-https-only.md

+---
-Title: Should new web features be HTTPS only?
+title: Should new web features be HTTPS only?
-Date: 2014-03-24 14:44
+date: 2014-03-24 14:44
-Slug: should-new-web-features-be-https-only
+slug: should-new-web-features-be-https-only
+...

 I doubt anyone who reads this will disagree with the proposition that the Web needs to move toward all traffic being encrypted always.
 Yet